-A world in its own, the 55-acre island of Manshausen is an idyllic hideaway in the heart of Norway’s Lofoten Islands.
-Once an important trading post, the island is now a secluded spot with plenty to offer those with a thirst for adventure.
-Four jaw-dropping glass cabins line the island, offering breathtaking views of towering mountains and plunging deep-blue fjords – all from the comfort of your bed.
+A world in its own, the 55-acre island of Manshausen is an idyllic hideaway bordered by Norway’s Lofoten Islands.
+Once an important trading post, the island is now owned by the most acclaimed Polar Explorer of our generation, Børge Ousland.
+The perfect spot for great stories of adventure.
+Seven jaw-dropping glass cabins line the island, offering breathtaking views of towering mountains and plunging deep-blue fjords – all from the comfort of your bed.

-The island offers a number of accommodations options, but the stand-out has got to be the gorgeous seacabins with their floor-to-ceiling glass windows.
-Jutting out over the water below, the four cabins each offer two bedrooms, a bathroom, a children’s alcove, a kitchen – and the best views you’ll ever wake up to.
-Other options include cozy alcoves in the Expedition Loft and the Little Red Hut on the far end of the island, which retains its original 1970s decor for an authentic feel.
+The island offers a number of accommodation options, but the stand-out has got to be the gorgeous seacabins with their floor-to-ceiling glass windows.
+Jutting out over the water below, the seven cabins each offer two bedrooms, a bathroom, a children’s alcove, a kitchen – and the best views you’ll ever wake up to.
+Other options include cosy alcoves in the Expedition Loft and the Little Red Hut on the far end of the island, which retains its original 1970s decor for an authentic feel.

 Why We Like It